THOMASELOVE/500-2021/classes/class03/README.md

 ## Announcements

 1. If you want to learn more about difference-in-differences analysis, I recommend https://diff.healthpolicydatascience.org/.
+2. Class 4 next week will also be held from 9:30 to 10:50 AM.
+    - The Class 4 pre-recording will be available soon, and will present (most of) an R example I've built called the [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy2021).
+You can review the code and results now.
+    - The toy example uses simulated data, but Wyatt has prepared [the lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) which addresses many of the same issues using a real, albeit unrealistically clean, data set.
+    - Wyatt will lead the Class 4 session.
+At that session, you'll be discussing Chapter 4 of Rosenbaum and Wyatt will also introduce the lindner example briefly, along with discussing any questions you have related to the pre-recorded lecture.
+You will be in excellent hands.
+    - Dr. Love will be at AHRQ study section during Class 4, and will return for Class 5.

 ## References from Today's Class